instagibbs/bolts/XX-eltoo-peer-protocol.md

 Sending node:
   - MUST set `dust_limit_satoshis` to the same value as set in `open_channel`
   - MUST set `shared_delay` to the same value as set in `open_channel`

+  - if `next_nonce` is not a valid BIP-musig2 nonce
+    - MUST send a `warning` and close the connection, or send an `error` and fail the channel.
+  - otherwise MUST store and apply `next_nonce` to the associated `funding_signed` transaction, unless channel reestablishment occurs, in which the nonces must be discarded

 #### Rationale